dkartaschew/halimede/README.md

 * `releng/net.sourceforge.dkartaschew.halimede.update/target` and
 * `releng/net.sourceforge.dkartaschew.halimede.product/target/products`

+Note: This project will utilise the required Bouncy Castle Bundles directly from the local maven repository.
+If the required JARs are not available, build errors may occur.
+To download the required JARs/Dependencies use:
+`$ mvn dependency:get -DgroupId=org.bouncycastle -DartifactId=bcpkix-jdk15on -Dversion=1.62`

+This is done, as while Eclipse Orbit has the required bundles, these tend to lag 3+ months behind releases made by The Legion of the Bouncy Castle.

 ## Java 9+

 The plugin works fine with Java 9 (both Oracle Java 9 and OpenJDK-9), however the 'java.se.ee' module needs to be available.
 (This is true for any Eclipse plugin running with Java 9).

+For Java 11+, the required bundles are automatically included in the build.